Eddie Lacy sure remembers.

 Tim Tebow made headlines when he reunited with new Jacksonville Jaguars coach Urban Meyer as a tight end.
 A Twitter user asked Lacy if he would consider making a similar NFL comeback.
 He didn't completely rule out the possibility.

 In the meantime, Lacy enjoys spending his free time with his family and making appearances on Cameo.
+Recently, he partnered with mental wellness company Amare Global.

 Even if he doesn't, he'll always be an Alabama Crimson Tide legend.